Why Maintaining a Healthy Weight in Cancer Matters

 “We need to better understand how to leverage the teachable moments from cancer diagnosis through survivorship to educate families about lifestyle factors that affect weight control.” - Melissa M. Hudson, MD

-As you transition from treatment to survivorship it is essential that a healthy weight and functional behavior changes become your path to thrive.
+As you change from treatment to survivorship it is extremely important that a healthy weight and functional behaviour changes become your path to grow and do well.